- Access expires at

 - Total earnings

-The sum of the publishers' and distributors' earnings displayed in the distributor's currency.
+The sum of the Broadcasters' and distributors' earnings displayed in the distributor's currency.
 It is counted based on the ECB exchange rate of the day of the transactions.

 - Total revenue